antialiasis/thousandroads-companion/README.md

 # serebii-fanfic-awards
 The website for the Serebii.net forums fanfiction awards.
 This project is maintained by Dragonfree (antialiasis), but pull requests are welcome (so long as they're good pull requests).

+This is a [Django](http://www.djangoproject.com) app.
+Refer to the Django documentation if you have no idea what is going on here.

+The functionality is split across two 'apps', "awards" and "serebii".
+Roughly, serebii handles accounts and models that directly stand for forum entities, such as fics and members, whereas awards handles the actual awards part, but sometimes the distinction is a bit fuzzy.
+The level of documentation and comments varies; generally I comment things if I feel like I'm doing something nonobvious and forget about it otherwise.
+But if there's something that confuses you, just ask and I will try to explain it and document/comment it better.

 ## Installation

 You *should* be able to run this on your own machine by following these instructions: